AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/map-editor-advanced-map-editor.md

 **Refresh topics or map**

-When you edit topics, the changes are not automatically reflected in the map when you switch back to **Preview** mode.
+When you edit topics, the changes are not automatically reflected in the map when you switch back to the map in the **Preview** mode.
 To ensure your map displays the latest updates, use the **Refresh** button.

 You can use the Refresh functionality in two ways:

-- **Map-level Refresh**: Updates all topics in the map to reflect the latest changes.
+- **Map-level refresh**: Updates all topics in the map to reflect the latest changes.
     ![](images/refresh-map.png){width="650" align="left"}

-- **Topic-level Refresh**: Updates changes applied to one or more individual topics.
+- **Topic-level refresh**: Updates changes applied to one or more individual topics.
     ![](images/refresh-topic.png){width="650" align="left"}

 **Other ways to preview a map file**